When customers make requests for software development to the Geniusee team, some questions from the IT team are disheartening to them.

 Instead of a conclusion

-Our checklist for evaluating an IT project can be used in whole or in part, depending on the specific request of a potential customer.
+Our it evaluation checklist can be used in whole or in part, depending on the specific request of a potential customer.
 The most accurate understanding of what the customer wants to create allows to reduce the uncertainty in the project and increase the accuracy of the assessment.
 The efforts spent on eliminating uncertainty on the part of the client may indirectly demonstrate their readiness for further cooperation.
+Hope you like our software evaluation checklist example and it will become useful to you in the future.